Little Lights in the Darkness

-Each and every one of us is at risk of contracting the coronavirus, a potentially deadly disease that nobody can see and sadly thousands have lost loved ones to because their body could not fight it off.
-That proverbial dark and almost endless tunnel does have its’ random bright lights.
+Each and every one of us is at risk of contracting the coronavirus, a potentially deadly disease that nobody can see, and sadly thousands have lost loved ones because their body could not fight it off.
+That proverbial dark and almost endless tunnel does have its random bright lights.

 These small tiny candles in the darkness somehow gather strength and grow into a positive trend that can be seen across the world.
 Each small act of kindness, every selfless good deed, helps that light grow bigger and spread like a hug around the world.

-Also the U.K has now established a movement of “Clap for the NHS” which is the National Health Service.
-Every Thursday evening at 8:00 p.m., without fail, thousands across the country stop whatever they may be doing, step outside and stand in front of their homes and in a united demonstration, clap their appreciation for the NHS.
+Also, the U.K has now established a movement of “Clap for the NHS” which is the National Health Service.
+Every Thursday evening at 8:00 p.m., without fail, thousands across the country stopped whatever they may be doing, step outside and stand in front of their homes, and in a united demonstration, clap their appreciation for the NHS.
 The Nation pays tribute to each and every aspect of the country’s emergency service personnel.

 Another growing faction is the care for children of medical staff.
-Many friends and family members are temporarily taking in these children so they can be shielded from infection, while relieving the parents concerns for safely and child care.
+Many friends and family members are temporarily taking in these children so they can be shielded from infection while relieving the parents’ concerns for safety and child care.

 Captain Tom Moore a former British Army Officer celebrated his 100th birthday on April 30th, walked laps in his garden to raise money for the NHS.
 Even after he had reached his goal donations continued to pour in pushing his target to well over 35 million.
 He has also received more than 125,000 birthday cards, which are on display at Bedford School, southeast England.

 Right now we are all being told to Stay Home and do our part to save lives and not spread the virus.